phalcon-orphanage/docs/en/reference/models.rst

     $album->save();

-Saving the album and the artist at the same time uses a transaction so if anything goes wrong with saving the related records, the parent will not saved either.
+Saving the album and the artist at the same time uses a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
 Messages are passed back to the user for information regarding any errors

 Validation Messages